Stackclash/5e-vault/5. Mechanics/Items/Lich Lichen Hhbh.md

 ## Effect:

-After using this herb, any creatures with the undead creature type have disadvantage on Wisdom (Perception) checks made to detect you.
+After using this herb, any creatures with the undead creature type have disadvantage on Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) checks made to detect you.

 *Source: Hamund's Herbalism Handbook p.
 21*